-In radical shower approach, the plasma treats directly only a portion of the total flow or even separate gas, and produce active species such as radicals, which then treat the total gas flow as a ̈shower ̈.
-Corona discharges are generated by high voltage on sharp electrodes, or thin wires and is an atmospheric pressure NTP source.
-Corona discharge from 100 000 to 1 000 000 times faster than in nature and it is effective in case of plasma treatment of large volume exhausts.
+In the radical shower approach, the plasma treats directly only a portion of the total flow or even separate gas and produces active species such as radicals, which then treat the total gas flow as a ̈shower ̈.
+Corona discharges are generated by high voltage on sharp electrodes, or thin wires and are an atmospheric pressure NTP source.
+Corona discharge from 100 000 to 1 000 000 times faster than in nature and it is effective in the case of plasma treatment of large volume exhausts.

 How does SEID NTP work?

-The ModuPlasma™ unit collects particles and droplets containing odour.
+The ModuPlasma® unit collects particles and droplets containing odour.